Clone Hero: Gameplay

 For drums, gameplay is similar, involving one less possible note; players must hit a corresponding drum or cymbal when a note hits the bottom of the highway.
 There is also a bass drum note, represented by an orange bar, which unlike the guitar's open strum can be combined with other notes.
+Drums were not added until the Playable Test Builds of 1.0.

 Unlike Guitar Hero games which each have a large built-in setlist, Clone Hero comes pre-bundled with only seventeen songs as of the v1.0 update, including "Troopers of the Stars" by DragonForce, a composition made by the band specifically for Clone Hero.
 The game instead largely relies on the ability to play community-made songs, called "charts".
-However, unlike games in the Guitar Hero series, these songs do not need to be original compositions, and can instead be any audio file a member of the community wishes to turn into a playable chart.
+Unlike games in the Guitar Hero series, these songs do not need to be original compositions, and can instead be any audio file a member of the community wishes to turn into a playable chart.
 This allows for any song to be made playable in the game, but also leads to many humorous and/or non-musical audio files being turned into charts, as well as the creation of many intentionally impossible charts.
 The freedom offered by the game's system has also spawned many charts that are created as brutal challenges to other players, far beyond the difficulty of anything in the standard Guitar Hero series.
 While Clone Hero includes the main four difficulty modes seen in Guitar Hero, the vast majority of charts are designed for Expert mode.
+Charts can also be split into different instrumental tracks where, if toggled, missing a note will mute the instrument being played to the set volume.